 9. Laser-focused prospecting

-We’ll still be using unsolicited email and outbound calling to prospect for new business from our key target accounts.
+We’ll still be using the occasional unsolicited email and outbound calling to prospect for new business within our key target accounts.
 There, we’ve said it.
-We won’t have consent, but we’ll do everything we can – using information freely available in the public domain – to ensure that each individual we attempt to reach could genuinely benefit from our services.
-In doing so, we would seek to establish that our use of their personal information is in the ‘legitimate interest’ of both parties.
+But we’ll do everything we can – using information freely available in the public domain – to ensure that each individual we attempt to reach could genuinely benefit from our services.
+By so doing, we would seek to establish that our communication is in the ‘legitimate interest’ of both parties.

 10. Think beyond email and phone